Department of Religious Studies

 Although this minor is housed in the Department of Religious Studies, the director of Jewish studies is responsible for advising all students who minor in Jewish studies.

-Minoring in Religious Studies
+Religious Studies Minor

-Minimum requirements for the minor in religious studies: five courses, four of which must be completed with a grade of C or better and two of which must be numbered above 400.
+Minimum requirements for the minor in religious studies consist of five courses, four of which must be completed with a grade of C or better and two of which must be numbered above 400.
 Minors must take at least one course in two of the department's subfields (see lists under departmental requirements for the major): religion in the Americas, religion and culture, Asian religions-Islamic studies, ancient Mediterranean religions, and medieval and early modern/historical studies.
 Introductory and intermediate language courses (RELI 401, 402, 403, 404, 409, 410) are recommended for their usefulness but do not count towards the minor in religious studies.
 Courses listed more than once can be counted for only one subfield.

-Christianity and Culture
+Study of Christianity and Culture Minor

 The undergraduate minor in the study of Christianity and culture is an interdisciplinary curriculum in the humanities, arts, and social sciences that aims to refine students' understanding of the cultural, social, and political influence of Christianity.